Chymyst/chymyst-core/docs/joinrun.md

  3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
  Also define a "shut down" molecule which will enforce quiescence and then shut down the join pool and the reaction pool.

- 2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency.
-Similarly for interop with Akka Stream, Scalaz Task etc.

- 2 * 2 - maybe remove default pools altogether?
-It seems that every pool needs to be stopped.

- 3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is injected from a thread T and the corresponding join definition runs on the same thread T, do not schedule a task but simply run the join definition synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a join definition that runs on thread T and the reaction is configured to run on the same thread, do not schedule a task but simply run the reaction synchronously.

- 5 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
-Or use Vector with tail-swapping?

- 2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for singletons?

  5 * 5 - implement fairness with respect to molecules
  * - go through possible values when matching (can do?)
 Important: reactions can get stuck when molecules are in different order.
 Or need to shuffle.

+ 3 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
+Or use Vector with tail-swapping?

+ 2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for singletons?

+ 4 * 5 - implement multiple injection construction a+b+c so that a+b-> and b+c-> reactions are equally likely to start.
+Implement starting many reactions concurrently at once, rather than one by one.

+ 4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same join definition, when this is possible.
+Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on join definition information gleaned using a macro.

  4 * 5 - do not schedule reactions if queues are full.
 At the moment, RejectedExecutionException is thrown.
 It's best to avoid this.
 Molecules should be accumulated in the bag, to be inspected at a later time (e.g. when some tasks are finished).
 Insert a call at the end of each reaction, to re-inspect the bag.

+ 2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency.
+Similarly for interop with Akka Stream, Scalaz Task etc.

+ 2 * 2 - maybe remove default pools altogether?
+It seems that every pool needs to be stopped.

+ 3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is injected from a thread T and the corresponding join definition runs on the same thread T, do not schedule a task but simply run the join definition synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a join definition that runs on thread T and the reaction is configured to run on the same thread, do not schedule a task but simply run the reaction synchronously.

  5 * 5 - is it possible to implement distributed execution by sharing the join pool with another machine (but running the join definitions only on the master node)?